rakshitkoyani/hosting-landing-page/README.md

 ## Honest Time to finish the project

-It takes about 6 hours approximately to fully complete this project as i was new to HTML and CSS and I had to learn some new things like sibling selectors without class and different positioning.
+It takes me around 7.5 hours approximately to fully complete this project.

 ## Live link of the project